 The MSC curriculum will be offered as:

-– dinner followed by an introductory evening (Sunday, March 22nd),
+– dinner at 5:30 pm Sunday followed by an introductory and welcoming session

 As the name suggests, an MSC intensive is a deep dive into the practice of self-compassion.
 While it can be emotionally challenging, concentrated practice allows you to immerse yourself more deeply in MSC and experience its transformative potential.